shellphish/how2heap/README.md

 Add it here!
 Try to inline the whole technique in a single `.c` -- it's a lot easier to learn that way.

+# Malloc Playground

+The `malloc_playground.c` file given is the source for a program that prompts the user for commands to allocate and free memory interactively.

 ## Other resources

 Some good heap exploitation resources are: